-We assumed that the RP is placed at Q_0 and that the wavefront propagate spherically.
-A unique average kinematic curve, within measurement errors, adjusts the whole phenomenon, i.e., the three earliest wavefronts and the global one.
+We assumed that the RP is placed at $Q_0$ and that the wavefront propagates spherically.
+An unambiguously identifiable average kinematic curve, within measurement errors, adjusts the whole phenomenon, i.e., the three earliest wavefronts as well as the single wavefront.
 This could indicate that the perturbation consists of a single coronal propagating wave triggered by a single ignition process.

-Stating Warmuth (2004a) we used a quadratic and a power law curve fit to obtain the kinematic parameters of the event.
-We provide only fits for the global wavefront, i.e. the time range where the disturbance is more extended angularly and apparently unique.
-As the Moreton wave seems slightly decelerated with time and distance, as noted by Warmuth (2004a), we performed several fits for different parts of the curve, considering an initial quadratic evolution ending in a linear trend towards the final visible stage of the perturbation.
-This fitting procedure resulted in curves A and C as shown in Fig. 12.
-Curve A gives a right depiction of the dynamic behavior described by $\langle d \rangle$, from the initial visibility of the disturbance to ≈ 7 min later, covering a distance of ≈ 300 Mm.
-The perturbation starts with a constant deceleration of $\simeq -2.4 \pm 1.1$ km sec-2, with an initial speed of \simeq 1463 km sec-1, slowing down to \simeq 696 km sec-1 at the final stage of the visible time range, where the evolution is almost linear (curve C).
-The onset time ($t_0 = 18:42:28 \pm 38$ UT), extrapolated from the quadratic curve A reaches a well agreement with the GOES time associated to half the derivative rising slope (t = 18:43 UT), the time associated to half the rising slope of the flare light curve in Zone 1 (t = 18:42:45) and the smallscale ejecta activation time (t = 18:42:20 UT).
-The onset time obtained is coincident also with the peak of the photospheric net Lorentz force obtained from the GONG magnetograph as reported by Balasubramaniam et al. (2010).
+Following Warmuth (2004a), we used a quadratic and a power-law curve fit to obtain the kinematic parameters of the event.
+We provided only fits for the single wavefront, i.e., the time range where the disturbance is more extended angularly and apparently just one front.
+Because the Moreton wave seems to be slightly decelerated with time and distance, as noted by Warmuth (2004a), we performed several fits for different parts of the curve, considering an initial quadratic evolution ending in a linear trend toward the final visible stage of the perturbation.
+This fitting procedure resulted in curves A and C, as shown in Fig. 12.
+Curve A gives a correct depiction of the dynamic behavior described by $\langle d \rangle$ , from the initial visibility of the disturbance to $\approx$ 7 min later, covering a distance of $\approx$ 300 Mm.
+The perturbation starts with a constant deceleration of $\simeq -2.4 \pm 1.1$ km s-2, with an initial speed of $\simeq 1463$ km s-1, slowing down to $\simeq 696$ km s-1 at the final stage of the visible time range, where the evolution is almost linear (curve C).
+The onset time ( $t_0 = 18:42:28 \pm 38$ UT), extrapolated from the quadratic curve A reaches a good agreement with the GOES time associated to half the derivative rising slope (t = 18:43 UT), the time associated to half the rising slope of the flare light curve in Zone 1 (t = 18:42:45), and the smallscale ejectum activation time (t = 18:42:20 UT).
+The onset time obtained is also coincident with the peak of the photospheric net

+Lorentz force obtained from the GONG magnetograph, as reported by Balasubramaniam et al. (2010).

-Some authors (Warmuth et al. 2001, Warmuth et al. 2004b, Veronig et al. 2006, Okamoto et al. 2004, Temmer et al. 2009) agree that there is a coincidence between the beginning of the flare and the origin of the Moreton perturbation, thus supporting hypothesis H1.
-However, other authors (Narukage et al. 2002, Muhr et al. 2010) suggest that Moreton waves are originated prior to the flare ignition, which reinforces hypothesis H2.
-The onset time obtained in this paper from curve A indicates that the Moreton wave event is originated close to the flare explosive phase (Smith & Harvey 1971).
-The maximum intensity of the flare, measured from the TRACE light curves, occurs $\simeq 1$ min later, at t = 18:43:27 UT.
+Several authors (Warmuth et al. 2001, 2004b; Veronig et al. 2006; Okamoto et al. 2004; Temmer et al. 2009) agree that there is a coincidence between the beginning of the flare and the origin of the Moreton perturbation, which supports hypothesis H1.
+However, other authors (Narukage et al. 2002; Muhr et al. 2010) suggest that Moreton waves are generated prior to the flare ignition, which supports hypothesis H2.
+The onset time obtained in this paper from curve A indicates that the Moreton wave event is generated close to the flare explosive phase (Smith & Harvey 1971).
+The maximum intensity of the flare, measured from the TRACE light curves, occurs $\approx 1$ min later, at t = 18:43:27 UT.

-As suggested by Balasubramaniam et al. (2010), there could be a coincidence of the onset time with the CME launch (hypothesis H_2) since the photospheric changes of the Lorentz force result from changes in the coronal magnetic field, which correspond to the main acceleration phase of the CME.
+As suggested by Balasubramaniam et al. (2010), there could be a coincidence of the onset time with the CME launch (hypothesis H2) since the photospheric changes of the Lorentz force result from changes in the coronal magnetic field, which correspond to the main acceleration phase of the CME.